AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-actual-completion-date.md

 # Overview of the project Actual Completion Date

-Projects, tasks, and issues have an Actual Completion Date in `Adobe Workfront`.
+Projects, tasks, and issues have an&nbsp;Actual&nbsp;Completion&nbsp;Date in Adobe Workfront.
 This is the date when the project, task, or issue were marked as completed.

 ## Actual&nbsp;Completion&nbsp;Dates

 The Actual Completion Date represents the real date and time when the work is completed.
-When an item is marked as Done or Complete `Workfront` automatically sets the Actual Completion Date as the date of the change in status of the item.
+When an item is marked as Done or Complete Workfront automatically sets the Actual Completion Date as the date of the change in status of the item.
 If that date is not an accurate reflection of when the item was actually completed, then you&nbsp;can edit the Actual Completion Date.

 The Actual Completion&nbsp;Date of a project is set in the following ways: